EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 * If you would like to submit a proposal, but still need to come up with a topic, consider [this guide](https://www.deconstructconf.com/blog/how-to-choose-a-talk-topic).
 It considers full length talks but might still be a source of inspiration.
 * The folk from StarCon have prepared an [example proposal](https://starcon.io/cfp/#abstract) to illustrate what an abstract and timeline could look like.
-* Lindsey Kuper has written about [how to write a timeline](http://composition.al/blog/2017/06/30/how-to-write-a-timeline-for-a-bangbangcon-talk-proposal/).
+* Lindsey Kuper has written [a great guide to writing a timeline](http://composition.al/blog/2017/06/30/how-to-write-a-timeline-for-a-bangbangcon-talk-proposal/).

 ## Our selection process